Ukraine war casts shadow over Ramadan amid soaring prices - NewsBreak

 “We solemnly pray that God continues to bestow his blessings and mercy on our beloved country and people everywhere,” he wrote on Twitter.

-In Beirut, celebrations were muted and many expressed shock at the surge in prices, which have soared further after Russia’s invasion of Ukraine last month.
+In Beirut, celebrations were muted and many residents expressed shock at the surge in food prices, which have soared further after Russia’s invasion of Ukraine last month.

 The Lebanese have been facing their nation’s worst economic crisis over the past two years as the currency collapsed and the country’s middle class was plunged into poverty.
 The small Mediterranean country’s meltdown has also brought on severe shortages in electricity, fuel and medicine.